howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 We can now go and test the implementation!
 Run `yarn start` in `hackernews-react-apollo` and click the upvote button on a link.
-You're not getting any UI feedback yet, but after refreshing the page you'll see the added votes.
+You're not getting any UI feedback yet, but after refreshing the page we'll see the added votes.

 > **Remember**: We have to be logged in to being able to vote links!